-UCF: In Five Years as Head Coach
+UCF: In Six Years as Head Coach

 The coaching staff immediately hit the recruiting trail that summer.
 Rooney put together a class for 2010 that featured 21 players, a group that quickly gave UCF some national exposure.